rugo/wolfssl-kemtls-experiments/README.md

 # KEMTLS and PQTLS in WolfSSL Experiments Code
 This is the code accompanying the paper `KEMTLS vs. PQTLS: Performance on Embedded Systems`.
-The experiments where conducted to be fully reproducible.
+The experiments where designed to be fully reproducible.

 This repository glues together all the pieces needed to run the code.
 For this purpose it makes heavy use of submodules.